-If you are a landlord and you initiate an eviction for non-payment of rent or a no-fault cause during the moratorium, you must:
+If you are a landlord of a small business tenant that qualifies under the County’s eviction moratorium ordinance and you initiate an eviction for non-payment of rent during the moratorium, you must:

 This moratorium does not apply to otherwise lawful or at-fault evictions for reasons other than nonpayment of rent due to a substantial loss and/or out-of-pocket medical expense as a result of COVID-19.

-If you are a tenant, you can use this form to provide your landlord with documentation of substantial income loss and/or substantial out-of-pocket medical expenses as a result of the COVID-19 pandemic as soon as possible.
+If you are a small business tenant, you can use this form to provide your landlord with documentation of substantial income loss and/or substantial out-of-pocket medical expenses that is directly related to your failure to pay rent as a result of the COVID-19 pandemic as soon as possible.

 Examples of substantial loss of income due to COVID-19 include:

-- If the business qualifies as a small business, closure of a place of business or substantial decrease in business income
+- Temporary closure of or reduction in operating hours of a place of business or substantial decrease in business income

 Examples of documentation you can provide include:

-- Bank statements showing your financial situation before and during the COVID-19 pandemic
+- Bank statements or financial documents showing your business’ financial situation before and during the COVID-19 pandemic